ncordon/imbalance/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE in Unix-based systems (Ubuntu, Arch and OS X):

-    * New submission

 Apart from that NOTE, there were some complains about mis-spelled words in DESCRIPTION: datasets and preprocessing, which I believe are technical field words.